swttech2017/qa-portal-services/README.md

 ### Common Library

-The api-common project contains the code that is likely to be used by all the QA Portal micro-service projects, providing the following common functionality
+The api-common project should be used by all the QA Portal micro-service projects, and provides the following common functionality

 **A security configuration and implementation (Keycloak)**

-Keycloak (https://www.keycloak.org/documentation.html), has been selected to provide the authentication mechanism for the QA Portal application.
+Keycloak (https://www.keycloak.org/documentation.html) has been selected to provide the authentication mechanism for the QA Portal application.
 Keycloak is an identity and access management provider with client adapter libraries our applications can use to integrate with the Keycloak provider.
 For our Spring Boot micro-services this requires a Spring security configuration to integrate with keycloak.
-This is achieved by the following
+This is achieved as follows:

-a) Including the keycloak spring security dependency in the pom.xml file of the api-common project (and each of the Spring Boot micro-service projects).
+a) Include a keycloak spring security dependency in the pom.xml file of the api-common project (and each of the Spring Boot micro-service projects).

 b) Create a Keycloak implementation of Spring Security Config (in api-common project).
-This is provided in the com.qa.portal.common.config.SecurityConfig class.
-The KeyclockConfigResolver injected into this class returns a keycloak.json file.
+This is provided by the com.qa.portal.common.config.SecurityConfig class.
+The KeyclockConfigResolver injected into SecurityConfig returns a keycloak.json file.

-c) keycloak,json file provided in the resources folder of each Spring Boot micro-service project.
+c) keycloak,json file added to the resources folder of each Spring Boot micro-service project.
 This specifies the configuration for the Keycloak adapter to connect to the Keycloak provider.

-This configuration can be obtained from the keycloak providers admin console as follows -
+This keycloak.json configuration can be obtained from the keycloak providers admin console as follows -

 i) Log into the keycloak admin console (http://localhost:8080/auth/admin/)